How to Build an Email List for Beginners

-When I started blogging I knew it was important to build an email list.
+When I started blogging I knew it was important to start an email list.
 At first I had no idea how I will actually use it, or even what I will email to them, but everyone was telling me to build a list, so I tried.
 And I assume you’re trying this too right?
 And I bet you may be a little overwhelmed?

 I know I was!
 I initially thought why couldn’t I just email everyone out of my Gmail account?
 What’s all this fancy talk about an email marketing client and paying for a service to send emails on my behalf.
 Crazy!
 I’ll never be big enough to need something like that.

 I wish I took it more seriously.
 If I followed the steps below from day one, and didn’t have to learn all of this, my list would easily be double what it is today.

 Please don’t feel discouraged.
 I know this is a lot to learn.
 And your time is limited, so I’m going to make this as easy as possible for you.

 This blog post contains 3 HIGHLY VALUABLE videos to help you start your email list today.